-Stu Burzette is a Transportation/Regional Planner with SICOG whose primary activities are to assist the ATURA Transportation Affiliation and direct regional transportation activities.
+Transportation/Regional Planner with SICOG has its primary activities to assist the ATURA Transportation Affiliation and direct regional transportation activities.
 This includes updating the ATURA Long-Range Transportation Plan, Transportation Improvement Plan, Transportation Planning Work Program, Passenger Transportation Plan, and Public Participation Plan.
 Other activities include grant writing, CDBG administration, comprehensive planning, hazard mitigation planning, and more.

 Dana Dodge is SICOG’s Planning Tech whose primary responsibilities will be to administer the Housing Revolving Loan Fund (HRLF) program, organize and efficiently run the office, and assist other staff.
 All type of planning and program related administrative matters.